discord-akairo/discord-akairo/README.md

 ## Features
 - Completely modular commands, inhibitors, and listeners.
-  - Reads all files from directories.
+  - Reading files recursively from directories.
   - Adding, removing, and loading modules.
   - Categorization for modules.